Schaudge/petsc/doc/manual/dmplex.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The main advantage of ``DMPLEX`` in representing topology is that it
-treats all the different pieces of a mesh, e.g. cells, faces, edges, and
+treats all the different pieces of a mesh, e.g., cells, faces, edges, and
-vertices, in the same way.
+vertices, similarly.
 This allows the interface to be
-small and simple, while remaining flexible and general.
+small and simple while remaining flexible and general.
 This also allows
-“dimension independent programming”, which means that the same algorithm
+“dimension independent programming, " meaning the same algorithm
 can be used unchanged for meshes of different shapes and dimensions.

 All pieces of the mesh (vertices, edges, faces, and cells) are treated as *points*, which are each identified by a